OpenFreeEnergy/alchemiscale/docs/compute.rst

 Single-host
 ***********

-To deploy a compute service (or multiple services) to a single host, we recommend one of two routes.
+To deploy a compute service (or multiple services) to a single host, we recommend one of two routes:

 * installing all dependencies in a ``conda``/``mamba`` environment
 * running the services as Docker containers, with all dependencies baked in